-Welcome!
-Please see below for an overview of what I do at UW and send me an email if you think I can help you:
+Welcome to my profile.
+See below for an overview of what I do at UW.
+Please send me an email if you think I can help you:

-- I'm curator/archivist and sole staff member at the Ethnomusicology Archives.
-The Archives, which has been collecting unique ethnographic music recordings since the early 1960s, is one of the largest academic archives of its kind.
-Its holdings of over 50,000 recordings and films document international, national, and regional music traditions.
-Much of my work revolves around preservation and digital repatriation, especially of the Libraries' North American Indigenous collections.
-The Archives is also home to the Seattle Sounds Archives Project (SSAP), a sub-archive of local music I developed that includes the Kearney Barton, Crocodile Cafe, and 206 Hip Hop collections.
+- As head of the UW Ethnomusicology Archives, I steward over 50,000 recordings and films that document international, national, and regional music traditions.
+Much of my work revolves around access, preservation, and digital repatriation, especially of our North American Indigenous collections.
+The Archives is also home to the Seattle Sounds Archives Project (SSAP), a sub-archive of local music that includes the Kearney Barton, Crocodile Cafe, and 206 Hip Hop collections.

 UW Subject Librarians